Andrew McCutchen Player Props: Pirates vs. Cubs

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .381 this season while batting .265 with 39 walks and 32 runs scored.
+- McCutchen has 55 hits this season and a team-best OBP of .379.

-- Among qualified hitters in baseball, his batting average ranks 62nd, his on-base percentage ranks 15th, and he is 76th in the league in slugging.
+- Among qualified hitters in baseball, he ranks 72nd in batting average, 19th in on-base percentage, and 86th in slugging.

-- He has hit a long ball in nine games this season (15.5%), homering in 3.7% of his chances at the plate.
+- McCutchen has reached base via a hit in 38 games this year (of 61 played), and had multiple hits in 13 of those games.

-- McCutchen has driven in a run in 17 games this year (29.3%), including six games with more than one RBI (10.3%).
-He has also driven in three or more of his team's runs in one contest.
+- He has homered in nine games this season (14.8%), homering in 3.5% of his trips to the plate.

-- He has scored in 43.1% of his games this season, with more than one run scored in 12.1%.
+- McCutchen has picked up an RBI in 27.9% of his games this season, with more than one RBI in 9.8% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.